 The biggest difference between a CD and savings account is an early withdrawal penalty for taking money out of a CD.
 The benefit to a CD is that you typically earn a higher percentage of interest than with a savings account.
 It’s also considered a very stable but low yield investment.

 As for the monthly interest you accrue on a CD, it’s automatically added to the principal balance of the CD.
 However, you can choose to transfer the accrued interest to another bank account.
 That option is available with no associated fees.
-To set up that interest disbursement option, GS Bank asks that you call and speak to a representative.
+To set up that interest disbursement option, the bank asks that you call and speak to a representative.

-What Can You Do Online With Goldman Sachs?
+What Can You Do Online With Marcus by Goldman Sachs®?

-From educating yourself on product offerings, to opening an account, to making deposits and withdrawals — everything is found online with Goldman Sachs Bank.
-The online experience is well-designed and easy-to-use, which is important because GS Bank doesn’t operate any physical locations.
+From educating yourself on product offerings, to opening an account, to making deposits and withdrawals — everything is found online with Marcus by Goldman Sachs®.
+The online experience is well-designed and easy-to-use, which is important because Marcus doesn’t operate any physical locations.

 While you can do a lot online, you can’t do anything through an app.
-GS Bank doesn’t offer a mobile app.
+Marcus doesn’t offer a mobile app.
 Everything has to be done on the website.